SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/METADATA.md

 key | String | true | false | Minimum |
 rawValue | byte[] | true | true | Minimum |

 Generally speaking, if the `rawValue` is going to be over several kilobytes in size, developers are **strongly** encouraged to store the data in a more efficient manner: as a [File](FILE.MD "File").
+The default implementation is to store the rawValue as a byte array, but because JSON doesn't provide a byte array datatype, values are explicitly Base64 encoded, thus expanding the overall storage space.
+The maximum rawValue size is 64K, but that doesn't mean one could successfully store a 64K byte array due to the encoded expansion.

 The `rawValue` is persisted as a byte[] (stored as a blob).
 Developers must either use the MetadataObject.MetadataObjectBuilder class, which follows the Builder design pattern and ensures a canonical encoding of type-safe data into the byte[], or use one of the publicly accessible mapping endpoints described below that accept any of the given metadata datatypes, responding back with a `text/plain` String that is suitable for submission with the MetadataObject record.